 Once you can read from one note to the next using interval recognition, it is time to start challenging yourself to take in the pattern of 3 or 4 notes at a time, thus forming little musical ‘words’.

 Love Me Tender II is a good place to start, aim to absorb the pattern of 1 full bar.
 For example look at bar 3, the pattern is, stay on the same note, play 2 notes descending (going down) then 1 note ascending (going up).
 The Skoove app will listen to your playing and give you instant feedback.
 As you develop confidence choose a more complex piece or begin reading chunks of notes in both hands at the same time.
 This is how the professionals read music.

 Which is best?

-This empowering concept says that as well as learning, in this case, to remember piano notes, there are all sorts of related supporting skills available to enhance your learning.
+This empowering concept says that as well as learning, in this case, to remember notes for piano, there are all sorts of related supporting skills available to enhance your piano note practice.
 Very often a plateaux in note reading is due to gaps in these supporting skills.

 Identifying these skills provides a broader, more connected learning experience.
 Here are 4 to get you started:

 - Heightened awareness of the fingers